deathwatchgaming/Unity-Basic_HelicopterController/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_ReadMe.txt

 -----------------------------------------------------------------------------------

-Step 8: Add Model: "MD-500"
+Step 8: Add Model(s): "Helicopter Land" & "MD-500"

 -----------------------------------------------------------------------------------

-Visit in "BasicHelicopterController/Models/md-500-defender-helicopter"...
+Visit in "BasicHelicopterController/Models/Helicopter-Land-Helipad/Source"...
+the model Helicopter Land.fbx

+Drag such into your scene and unpack the prefab so that we can edit it.

+Rename to: "HeliPad"

+Position: X: 0.1       Y: 1.46       Z: 0.7
+Rotation: X: -89.98    Y: 0          Z: 0
+Scale:    X: 424.3228  Y: 424.3228   Z: 424.3228

+Add: Mesh Collider

+Convex: True

+Next, let us visit
-the model MD-500.fbx -> MD-500 Import Settings -> Materials -> Textures
+in "BasicHelicopterController/Models/md-500-defender-helicopter"... the model MD-500.fbx -> MD-500 Import Settings -> Materials -> Textures

 Click "Extract Textures"